Kin The Know

 Your body changes so much throughout pregnancy and birth and it's understandable that so many new mothers feel the need to get back to their old selves quickly.

 Firstly, we want you to remember that what you’ve just achieved is amazing.
 You deserve plenty of time to rest and soak in the beauty of new motherhood.
-But secondly, there actually is some evidence that engaging in gentle exercises after a C-section can be beneficial for recovery.
+Secondly, there actually is some evidence that engaging in gentle exercises after a C-section can be beneficial for recovery.

-Multiple studies have noted that women who exercise during their postpartum period are more likely to have positive moods, lower anxiety and depression and better energy levels.
+Multiple studies have noted that women who exercise during their postpartum period are more likely to have positive moods and better energy levels [3].

 Breathing exercises were found to be useful for improving circulation and relaxing the abdominal area — which assists with pain.
 While physiotherapy exercises were beneficial for pelvic girdle pain.

-Another study out of India noted that exercise after a C-section could help reduce the length of stay in hospital.
-There was also some relief of common gut issues, like constipation and bloating, that many women experience after a C-section delivery.
+Another study out of India noted that exercise after a C-section could help reduce the length of stay in the hospital [5].
+There was also some relief from common gut issues, like constipation and bloating, that many women experience after a C-section delivery.

 Do pelvic floor exercises after a C-section help?